What is cross-training and should YOU be doing it? Here we describe cross-training and the impact it has on our bodies.

 The importance of having rest days:

 Rest days do not mean slouching on the couch and doing nothing all day.
 A rest day means doing lighter activities like walking or light stretching to let your muscles and tissues recover and regenerate after heavy exercise.
 Exercise is great but too much of a good thing can be bad.
 Having a scheduled rest day in your weekly routine is crucial for preventing injuries, enhancing sports performance, and achieving goals.
 It is well known that strenuous exercise puts mechanical stresses on the body and the tissues need time to recover.
-Exercise recovery also includes fueling your body with water, nutrients and treating yourself to a good night’s sleep.
+Exercise recovery also includes fueling your body with water, and nutrients and treating yourself to a good night’s sleep.

-Cross-training when recovering from an injury:
+How to Cross-train when recovering from an injury:

 Keeping active while recovering from an injury is very important.
 Doing alternative exercises that do not put stress on the injured area is a great way to keep your body moving and promote healing.
 For example, swimming is a great exercise that does not put gravity stress on your joints but allows you to keep your joints moving.
 Other activities such as yoga or cycling can also help you incorporate movement into your rehab exercise routine with less impact on your joints.